 - Friendship Stops: If pupils feel lonely or worried in the playground at lunchtime or playtimes then they are asked to wait at an area identified as the 'Friendship Stop'.
-There are Friendship Stops in both playgrounds for those children who wish to have the support of others. - Peer Mediators We have volunteer Peer Mediators in both playgrounds who are available to help solve children's disputes/arguments.
-We also have a lunch club for those children who may struggle with the dynamic atmosphere of extended playtimes. - Quiet Area: During playtimes the outdoor classroom is a designated 'quiet area' in the KS2 playground.
-All pupils there to respect this area and the needs of the other pupils choosing to use it.
+There are Friendship Stops in both playgrounds for those children who wish to have the support of others. - Sports Crew We have volunteer Sports Crew who also act as peer mediators in both playgrounds.
+They are available to facilitate play and play equipment and also help solve children's disputes/arguments.
+We have a provision for lunch club for those children who may regularly struggle with the dynamic atmosphere of extended playtimes.

+• Quiet Area: During playtimes the outdoor classroom is a designated 'quiet area' in the KS2 playground.
+All pupils should respect this area and the needs of the other pupils choosing to use it.
 If necessary staff on duty should reinforce this.